clemente-lab/mmeds-meta/README.md

     3. `source sql/users.sql;`
     4. `source sql/views.sql;`

+mmeds is writtein in Python3 so you will need a python3 environment to run it.
 Run `python setup.py install` to install the necessary dependencies.

 To start the server change to the server directory and run `python server.py`